Jaguo415/AG_test/README.md

 # Additional Comments & Road Blocks

+* Some additional data like "Duration of Stay" so we could figure out when the spot was open again would be useful.
+* There is only 1 phone number per row of data.
+If 1 phone number = 1 customer then, the dataset could be more variation as repeating customers are not being accounted for.
+*

 * PostgreSQL not compatable with Tableau Public.
 Limited to only using google sheets....
 <img width="691" alt="Screen Shot 2021-12-31 at 11 47 55 AM" src="https://user-images.githubusercontent.com/83923903/147840405-6d654084-b72a-427c-b843-2687a65f5bcd.png">

 * Unwilling to pay for a monthly license,($52) as my free two week trail was used during Berkeley Bootcamp

-* Wasted time Creating a postgreSQL server, creating tables in hopes to connect it with amazon S3 and connecting that to Tableau.
+* Spent time Creating a postgreSQL server, was unable to use it.
+I creating tables in hopes to connect postgresql it with amazon S3 and connecting that to Tableau.
 But If i had a full version of Tableau Desktop, this is how I prefer to do it.
-Google sheets personally feels like a band aid.
+Google sheets works, but not scalable and in my opinion serves as a band aid.
 <img width="1418" alt="Screen Shot 2021-12-31 at 2 36 14 PM" src="https://user-images.githubusercontent.com/83923903/147840415-acd9e7f7-1000-4b6f-a776-3bfd9a0250f4.png">